pdurbin/a-better-porchfest/README.md

   * Contains demo data.
   * I pulled this from the old porchfest website (link below).

+# Goals

+At a high level, what goals do we have, including uses cases?

+* Playing next?
+* Playing near me?
+* Band list view.
+* Bands near me!
+* Keep it simple and snappy for all users!
+* Mobile first!

 # Proposed Features

 [ ] - Set time for demo data